frida/frida-website/_i18n/en/_docs/stalker.md

 clone syscall, then we again perform the original syscall.
 At this point, we have two threads of execution, the syscall determines that each thread will [return a different value](http://man7.org/linux/man-pages/man2/clone.2.html).
-The original thread will receive the child's PID as it's return value, whereas the child will receive the value of 0.
+The original thread will receive the child's PID as its return value, whereas the child will receive the value of 0.

 If we receive a non-zero value, we can simply continue as we were.
 We want to